ranzhengsamuel/food-delivery/README.md

 ~Type conversions (dates, numeric)

 ~Removing duplicates or erroneous rows

+~using absolute values for certain lanes to correct the erranous entry

 ~Factoring out the items that are not necesary to analyze (for example, customer ID and order ID)